 If you want to be competitive in the sport of kart racing, your are going to need a competitive go kart racing engine.
 You can spend thousands of dollars on a top of the line racing chassis, but if the engine isn’t built to win, it may all be in vain.
 There are two “brands” of go kart engines used mainly in competitive racing in North America primarily and these include Honda and Briggs engines.
 This article focuses on the Honda 4 stroke racing engine.

-A go kart racing engine can cost anywhere between 700-900+ dollars and the costs of having the engine built competitively by an engine builder can add to that cost.
-Overall it is a good investment for a racing engine however.
+A go kart racing engine can cost anywhere between $700 to $900 and the costs of having the engine built competitively by an engine builder can add to that cost.
+Overall it is a good investment for a racing engine however if you are planning on being competitive.

 Honda karting engines have too many components to list and it can get quite technical.
 The specifics include: